Current Policy

 -

-No sampling or testing for uniform production consistent with designation
+No sampling or testing for uniform production consistent with production designation

 -